Clinics and Practical Skills

-Green Energy Institute: The Green Energy Institute is the latest addition to Lewis & Clark’s Environmental and Natural Resources Law Program.
+Green Energy Institute: The Green Energy Institute is the latest addition to Lewis & Clark’s Environmental, Natural Resources, and Energy Law Program.
 Currently in its third year of operation, the Green Energy Institute is undertaking a suite of policy projects.
 GEI’s work is designed to hasten the transition to a 100% renewable power grid by improving existing policies and incentives in order to entice investment from diverse energy-market stakeholders.

 Environmental Law Review: Environmental Law publishes four issues each year on a quarterly calendar.
 Topics of discussion run the gamut from in-depth analyses of recent cases to more abstract discussions of the latest pollution prevention theories.
 We strive to provide the practitioner with practical, helpful articles, while continuing to lead the way in environmental thinking.

 Environmental Law Moot Court Program: Lewis & Clark has a nationally recognized environmental moot court program.